Top 5 Common Garden Centre Shopping Mistakes To Avoid

 Great, except hold onto your wallet as you can easily lose money with these garden centre shopping mistakes.

-Garden centres and nurseries are a gardener’s candy store, with lots of tempting purchases just waiting to land in your shopping cart or basket.
+Garden centres and nurseries are a gardener’s candy store, with lots of tempting purchases just waiting to land in your shopping cart or basket, whether they are a good purchase or not.

-So try and go in with a level head and think twice about what you buy, otherwise you might just regret it.
+So with this guide on mistakes to avoid, try and go in with a level head and think twice about what you buy, otherwise you might just regret it.

 Just like with the grocery store, it is better to go to the garden centre with a list.
 This gives you the opportunity to do some research ahead of time to pick out certain varieties of plants, check on types of fertilizer you want to buy and find out which seed company has the special variety of basil you prefer.